QuantStop/QuantStopTerminal/docs/DevelopmentEnvironmentWindows.md

 ### Installation

-_Once you have installed the required dependencies above, continue with getting the project source files from github.
+_Once you have installed the required dependencies above, continue with getting the project source files from GitHub.
 This guide assumes you have a terminal with git installed._

 1. Clone the repo
    ```sh